rafterjs/rafter/packages/rafter/README.md

 The following configuration files are autoloaded during the Rafter service starting:

-- `.config.ts`: a general application or module config.
+- `config.ts`: a general application or module config.
-- `.services.ts`: adds services and their dependencies to a service container.
-- `.middleware.js`: registers services as middleware.
+- `middleware.js`: registers services as middleware.
-- `.routes.ts`: links controller services to route definitions.
+- `routes.ts`: links controller services to route definitions.
-- `.pre-start-hooks.js`: loads defined services before Rafter has started the server.
+- `pre-start-hooks.js`: loads defined services before Rafter has started the server.

 The Rafter autoloader will look for all of these files recursively throughout your project.
 This allows you to modularize your project rather than defining all your config in one place.

 ### Config

-The config file (`.config.ts`) is a place to define all your application style config.
+The config file (`config.ts`) is a place to define all your application style config.

 ```javascript
 export default {